Sorbitol-6-phosphate 2-dehydrogenase

-Thus, the two substrates of this enzyme are D-sorbitol 6-phosphate and NAD^{+}, whereas its 3 products are D-fructose 6-phosphate, NADH, and H^{+}.
+The two substrates of this enzyme are D-sorbitol 6-phosphate and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are fructose 6-phosphate (shown in its open-chain form), reduced NADH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD^{+} or NADP^{+} as acceptor.
 The systematic name of this enzyme class is D-sorbitol-6-phosphate:NAD^{+} 2-oxidoreductase.
 Other names in common use include ketosephosphate reductase, ketosephosphate reductase, D-sorbitol 6-phosphate dehydrogenase, D-sorbitol-6-phosphate dehydrogenase, sorbitol-6-P-dehydrogenase, and D-glucitol-6-phosphate dehydrogenase.
 This enzyme participates in fructose and mannose metabolism.